SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 <br><br>
 <img src="/images/users-guide/Administration/admin-application-duplicate-2.png" alt="Duplicate application">
 <br><br>
 > **Info:** The platform restricts the use of the prefix "feature-".
 You cannot create applications using this prefix in the application name.
-This also applies to existing applications for use cases when duplicate application feature is used.
+This also applies to existing applications in cases where the duplicate application feature is used.
 5. Provide an application key, used to identify this application.
 6. Provide the application path as part of the URL to invoke the application.
 If you set it to the path of the original subscribed application, your own application will overrule the subscribed application.
 7. Finally, click **Duplicate** to create the application.